LispCookbook/cl-cookbook/debugging.md

 The output is printed to `*trace-output*` (see the CLHS).

-In Slime, we also have an interactive trace dialog with ``M-x slime-trace-dialog`` bound to `C-c T`.

 ### Tracing method invocation

 In SBCL, we can use `(trace foo :methods t)` to trace the execution order of method combination (before, after, around methods).
 For example: